 St Teresa’s is committed to safeguarding and promoting the wellbeing of all children.
-The school has a Designated Safeguarding Lead: Mr Pitcher a Deputy Safeguarding Lead: Mrs Picken.
+The school has a Designated Safeguarding Lead: Mrs McHale and 2 Deputy Safeguarding Leads: Mrs Picken, Mrs B Sohker.

 The school works hard to support families when issues first arise.
 The school does this in conjunction with Wolverhampton’s Early Help Offer.